| | ForewordThis pamphlet is designed to help

 first year's premium for hazard insurance.
 These costs also become

 part of the recurring costs of homeownership due each year.
+If you are purchasing a home in an

 area where title insurance is the method used to assure good title